John Hubley: Style and technique

-While at UPA, Hubley’s films were more flat and graphic than those of Disney Studios or Warner Brothers Animation.
-Hubley was greatly influenced by Ivan Ivanov-Vano’s The Tale of Czar Durandai (1934), which used limited animation and flat compositions to create an incredibly stylized world.
-While Hubley’s early UPA films featuring The Fox and the Crow animate the main characters in a style similar to that of Disney Studios, the films’ backgrounds showcase Hubley’s influence from European design.
-Punchy De Leon opens with a panning shot of a highly-stylized graphic background that uses skewed perspective, large blocks of color, and exaggerated shape language.
-Hints of Hubley’s stylization of background perspectives and crows shots can also be seen in Robin Hoodlum and The Magic Fluke.
+While at UPA, Hubley's films were more flat and graphic than those of Disney Studios or Warner Bros.
+Cartoons.
+Hubley was greatly influenced by Ivan Ivanov-Vano's The Tale of Czar Durandai (1934), which used limited animation and flat compositions to create an incredibly stylized world.
+While Hubley's early UPA films featuring The Fox and the Crow animate the main characters in a style similar to that of Disney Studios, the films' backgrounds showcase Hubley's influence from European design.
+Punchy De Leon opens with a panning shot of a highly stylized graphic background that uses skewed perspective, large blocks of color, and exaggerated shape language.
+Hints of Hubley's stylization of background perspectives and crows shots can also be seen in Robin Hoodlum and The Magic Fluke.

-After UPA finished its trial run with Columbia in 1950, Hubley’s films became more visually ambitious.
-As the supervising director of Gerald McBoing-Boing, Hubley oversaw the film’s unique visuals provided by designer Bill Hurtz and colorists Herb Klynn and Jules Engel.
+After UPA finished its trial run with Columbia in 1959, Hubley's films became more visually ambitious.
+As the supervising director of Gerald McBoing-Boing, Hubley oversaw the film's unique visuals provided by designer Bill Hurtz and colorists Herb Klynn and Jules Engel.
 Rooty Toot Toot uses complex color blocking to tell its story visually, and implements even stronger skewed perspective and stylized line art backgrounds.
 Unlike Gerald Mc-Boing Boing, which uses abstract blocks of color in its backgrounds, Rooty Toot Toot experimented with different patterns and brush types.
-The film’s last act is illustrated in the style of sponge painting, pulling inspiration from European abstract expressionist artists.
+The film's last act is illustrated in the style of sponge painting, pulling inspiration from European abstract expressionist artists.
 This push towards replicating brush strokes and printmaking in backgrounds extended to the animated segments Hubley directed for The Four Poster.